jfredett/hazel/LOG.md

 In any case, this should (I think) make for a bit of an easier make/unmake system.
 It _may_ be possible to make it fully piece/color agnostic, but I haven't thought it that far through yet.

+# 3-OCT-2024

+## 2049

+Working on getting the UI to be 'reactive', and my heirarchy is making for a real annoying problem of having to thread the various bits of state through the UI, it would be convenient but clumsy to have it all in a single object on Hazel, laying out the UI a little more rigidly there would probably work, I think I could simply render to an internal 'infinite' buffer and then grab a XxY view to actually render to the screen.

+I think a more elegant way, though, is to make the main UI object an async object and have it run a little message queue that each widget can listen for events addressed to it on.
+So the handler would grab the event, parse it based on the current UI state, and enqueue a message which can be seen by any widget and reacted to.
+This would allow for each widget to manage all it's own internal state, just by subscribing to this message queue.
+Leaving the object structure to represent the DOM, essentially.

+Did I accidentally re-invent React?
+I don't know, just seems logical to me, I'm not a UI programmer.

+For the moment I'm just going to eat crow and thread everything through, it's ugly but it will work.